 We start with a telephone call or in-person Zoom call to chat about the situation and circumstances.
 Thereafter, we schedule a free home visit, to guide us on the details and how to best provide in-home care for your parents.

 All tasks and progress notes are noted down daily by the carer and kept for our records.
 We’ll update the relevant next of kin every month on the progress of the care.
 When changes to the care plan are needed, Jay’s Legacy makes immediate contact to discuss and decide on a way forward.

 Our costing is calculated per hour and is customized to each situation.
 The exact amount depends on factors like location, type of diagnosis, scope of the care and frequency of care.

-We suggest a weekly schedule of no less than two hours for independent senior care, as this provides a regular check-in by the carer to note progress or significant changes and to act on them.
+We suggest a shift schedule of no less than three hours for independent senior care, as this provides a regular check-in by the carer to note progress or significant changes and to act on them.

 No. We suggest being flexible about time frames, as they might change and are dependent on various factors.

 If only one aspect is attended to, the chances of overall healing diminish.

 Holistic care, provided by Jay’s Legacy Home Care, ensures all the aspects of an individual's health and well-being are supported to establish a balanced outlook on his/her health.